Copyright © 2006 - Sébastien Aperghis-Tramoni

 world map :-)

-Feedback is an important point of complex systems: cp(1)
+Feedback is an important point of complex systems: cp(1) doesn't provide

-does; geeks were used to detecting hard disk problems
+any while scp(1) does; geeks were used to detecting hard disk problems

 by listening to its noise, but now they're silent; and if people shout in